 As a consultant intern, you will report directly to the Project Leader.

-5. How to Get a BCG Internship – Six-step Guide
+How to get a BCG Internship – 6 steps guide

 Apply only when you’re ready!
 BCG has a 2-year ban on failing candidates.
 That’s why it’s important to start learning and practicing as soon as possible and have the right prep strategy based on your background to maximize the chance to get your feet in BCG.